daboe01/SPPredicateEditor/README.markdown

 ## What's missing (compared to cocoa)

-* KVO on SPRuleEditor : not much used I think, but should be easy to do listening to the new SPRuleEditorModel notifications
+* KVO on SPRuleEditor : freshly implemented in this fork!!

 * row selection (highlighting) : though 2 methods are still present in cocoa API, this feature has been abandoned by Apple.
 They say in their forums that it was "confusing" for their users.
 I agree :)